ga4gh-beacon/beacon-v2/docs/aggregations.md

     `SexAtBirth` only known values are used; _i.e._ the `unknown` (or other...) category is not included in the aggregations.

-    As above, the `selectors` parameter would not be needed for the `SelectedCarcinomaDiagnoses` if the same values are part of its definition.
+    As above, the `categories` parameter would not be needed for the `SelectedCarcinomaDiagnoses` if the same values are part of its definition.

     ```json